CCBDA-UPC/Assignments-2025/Lab06.md

 Go to the AWS S3 console and see that it there is a new bucket named `elasticbeanstalk-us-east-1-<account-id>`.
 Go to the `django-webapp-eb` folder and download the lastest zip file.
 Uncompress the zip file.

-**Q6-31.
+> :question: **Question 6.31.
 What have you found on the zip file?
-Why do you think it is like that?.**
+Why do you think it is like that?.

-**Q6-32.
+> **:question: Question 6.32.
 Open the AWS EC2 console and check how many instances are running and how many AWS ELB instances.
-Share your thoughts.**
+Share your thoughts.

-**Q6-33.
+> :question: **Question 6.33.
 Terminate one of the AWS EC2 instances using the AWS EC2 console.
 Is the web app responding now?
-Why?**
+Why?

-**Q6-34.
+> **:question: Question 6.34.
 Wait three minutes.
 What happens?
 Is the web app responding now?
 Why?
-What do you expect to happen?**
+What do you expect to happen?

 Finish the execution of the AWS Elastic Beanstalk environment.